Case Management Conference Calls

 • identifying documents and witnesses that will be used at the hearing;

-• objections to hearing documents or witnesses;
+• objections to (or concerns raised about) hearing documents or witnesses;

 • requests for proper or more specific witness statements; and